JMeerwald/ehri-de-test/content/_index.en.md

 ---
-title: The consortium of the European Holocaust Research Infrastructure in Germany
+title: The European Holocaust Research Infrastructure in Germany
 description: Welcome to the German Holocaust Research Infrastructure
 linkTitle: Home